cn0047/stash/ed/conference/UKConference2014.md

 * Inversion of control ?
 * Service locator pattern?
 * Reflection is very slow, do not use it at production.

+####Normalisation
+* Normalisation not need when we have a very big count of join tables.
+* When data doesn't update.